ahmad88me/tada/tadacode/README.md

 ## progress
+* Looking for data sources
+* **New FCM** algorithm that takes into account the average memebership for each cluster.

+## finished [ordered in desc]
 * now preparing to do the testing with the files after learning from the sparql queries, implementing the cleaner version of learning.py and main.py

-## finished [ordered in desc]
 * on main compute center of clusters as average and by the fuzzy way provides exact match, now I wanna test it on the function main_manual_sparql
 * working on the function merge_clusters_from_meta in learning.py